sketchbuch/vsc-quokka-statusbar/README.md

 ## Latest version: v1.2.2

-- Fixed issue #4: When changeing the language in new/existing file the buttons in the status bar are now updated.
+- Fixed issue #4: When changing the language in new/existing file the buttons in the status bar are now updated.